trishume/sympy-wiki-with-svn/UD-Under-Development.md

 Now the series mostly used for limits calculation, and they slave for this aim (so they are turned out to be transseries)

-They might used some missed in SymPy topics too:
+They might use some missed in SymPy topics too:

  - sequences (to describe internal structure)

 Algorithms: